Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Loyal, trainable, friendly

-The Shepadoodle is a mixture of a Poodle and German Shepherd, so don’t get it mixed up with the Sheepadoodle.
-These dogs are highly trainable and can excel at a variety of jobs and dog sports.
-They are loyal and loving dogs that can be great with children, although proper training and socialization is a must.
-They can get quite large, potentially reaching up to 90 pounds, and are likely to be heavy shedders.
+The Shepadoodle is a mixture of a Poodle and a German Shepherd, so don’t get them mixed up with the Sheepadoodle.
+They’re highly trainable and can excel at a various jobs and dog sports.
+They are loyal and loving dogs that can be great with children, but proper training and socialization are vital.
+They can get quite large, reaching up to 90 pounds, and are likely heavy shedders.

 32. Havapoo (Havanese x Poodle)